Eikinel/Ookami-to-Koushinryou-to-Kane/UPDATES.md

 ### at 4:00 AM
 * The main background has been updated, it's now more beautiful :3
 * Add the ORIGINAL FOLDER from Ludum Dare #34.
-It will NOT be update !
+It will NOT be updated !

 ### at 1:38 AM
 * Changed value of taxes.
 Precious items like "pyrite" or "fourrure" weren't profitable enough, so their taxes are less important.